The Coffee Table

 All that is left then is filmmaking.
 I thought this helped to build that atmosphere.
 We get the idea that the place they're living isn't big.
 That becomes even smaller when Jesús becomes stressed.
 I wanted to credit the cinematography and the framing there.
 Then to go along with this, they do good things with the sound design.
 There is a baby monitor that relays different conversations from earlier.
 They are almost haunting Jesús.
 That was good.
 We also have limited effects.
 They were good though.
 The blood looks real, which I appreciated.

-In conclusion, I know I'm going to higher than others on this.
+In conclusion, I know I'm going to be higher than others on this.
 This movie has a simple story.
 It sets up the characters and then tragedy strikes.
 From there it becomes a character of Jesús as he tries to come up with a plan of what to do with different complications.
 Pareja carries the weight of this film on his shoulders.
 The rest of the cast help push things to where they end up.
 This was well made with the cinematography, framing, sound design and effects helping there.
 I don't think this will be for everyone.
 It just hit me perfectly.

 My Rating: 8 out of 10